-(2) This amount represents the aggregate of the annual retainer and meeting attendance fees paid to the director as described above.
+(1) This amount represents the aggregate of the annual retainer and meeting attendance fees paid in cash to the director as described above.
+All of the independent directors have elected to receive in DSUs all of their 2018 annual retainer.
+Meeting attendance fees are no longer paid to directors of the Corporation.

-(3) The Corporation does have a share-based compensation plan in the form of the DSU Plan.
-This amount is equal to the number of DSUs multiplied by the weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days immediately prior to the grant of June 5, 2014 (\$4.43).
+(2) The Corporation has a share-based compensation plan in the form of the DSU Plan.
+This amount is equal to the number of DSUs multiplied by the volume weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last twenty days immediately prior to their grants.

-(4) This column sets out the total value of stock options granted to the directors during the last fiscal year.
+(3) This column sets out the total value of stock options granted to the directors during the last fiscal year.

-(5) The Corporation does not have any non-equity long-term incentive plan for directors.
+(4) The Corporation does not have any non-equity long-term incentive plan for directors.

-(6) The Corporation does not provide directors with any retirement benefits.
+(5) The Corporation does not provide directors with any retirement benefits.

-(7) The Corporation does not provide directors with any other form of compensation.
+(6) The Corporation does not provide directors with any other form of compensation.